-RAD 111 RAD Procedures I 3 3 0 Prerequisite: Enrollment in the Radiography Program Corequisites: RAD 110 and RAD 151 areas.
+RAD 111 RAD Procedures I 3 3 0 4

+Prerequisite: Enrollment in the Radiography Program

 This course provides the knowledge and skills necessary to perform standard radiographic procedures.
 Emphasis is placed on radiography of the chest, abdomen, extremities, bony thorax and pelvis.
-Upon completion, students should be able to demonstrate competence in these
+Upon completion, students should be able to demonstrate competence in these areas.